- Inspiration and guides

 Café Lugnet Green Bistro

-Café Lugnet (Swe) is located in pleasant surroundings a stone’s throw from the sea and the Brottet Swimming Baths.
+Café Lugnet (Swe) External link, opens in new window. is located in pleasant surroundings a stone’s throw from the sea and the Brottet Swimming Baths.
 At this seasonal café, the menu is noted for its vegetarian and vegan alternatives – both savoury and sweet.
 There is ample space for prams and pushchairs, both indoors and on the cosy little courtyard.

 Information in the map is in Swedish.
 Click the icon in the top right corner of the map to open in Google Maps.
 To view and hide different layers, as well as to see all activities, click on the icon in the top left corner of the map.